Bird's Eye View

 When designing the RDASS 4, Leptron engineers faced the challenge of developing eight variations of complex fuselage components in a short period of time to beat potential competitors to market.
 The plastic components that form the shell for the layers must withstand functional and crash tests where the RDASS 4 is flown into the ground.
 The craft must demonstrate the ability to be easily repaired and flown again after the crash.
 A minority of parts have mechanical requirements that cannot be met by plastic so they are made of metal.

 Using the traditional approach, injection molding, it would have cost $250,000 and taken six months to build tooling for these fuselage components.
 Another problem is that any design changes after the tooling was built would have required expensive and time-consuming modifications to the tooling.
 Major changes would have involved even greater costs and delays to build new tooling.

 “We investigated various rapid prototyping technologies and discovered that the FDM process could provide components that met the mechanical requirements for all of our plastic fuselage components,” said John Oakley, Chief Executive Officer of Leptron.

-Fused Deposition Modeling (FDM) technology is an additive manufacturing process that builds plastic parts layer by layer, using data from CAD files.
+FDM technology is an additive manufacturing process that builds plastic parts layer by layer, using data from CAD files.